 Student Health Insurance Plan (Ship)

 As a condition of enrollment, all UC Berkeley students, including students in the OOMPH program, are required to have major medical health insurance to cover hospitalization and other care outside University Health Services.
 Students are automatically enrolled in Student Health Insurance Plan (SHIP), which is administered by UHS.
 SHIP coverage is worldwide and includes excellent medical, mental health, dental and vision benefits.
 The Fall semester coverage period is August 1-December 31, and Spring semester covers January 1-July 31.
 Students must be enrolled in at least 1 unit before Phase 1 ends.
 Dependent plans and free Insurance Helpline are also offered.
+More details are on the University Health Service website.

 Counseling and Psychological Services (CAPS)